SSCT-Lab/MoCoAssembler/jittor_/README.md

 'densenet'
 'BiLSTM'
 'LSTM'
-'GRU'`
+'GRU'
+'googlenet'`
 .
 And if you want to run with all seed models in a loop, set para MODEL to `LOOP`.
-2. `N` means times that MoCo will execute mutate operation in one generation.
+3. `N` means times that MoCo will execute mutate operation in one generation.
 Set it to an int.
    (please don't make this too big, or it will boom~)
-3. `TSF` means "Train_Stop_Flag", set it to 0 or 1.
+4. `TSF` means "Train_Stop_Flag", set it to 0 or 1.
 If 1, MoCo will run without training.

 II.
 Boundary